min2ha/ukwa-site/content/target/44348/index.en.md

   "subject": "Brexit"
 }

-# Documentation in the post-factual society; or what LIS did next (after Brexit)

 thelynxiblog is a personal website by the Head of Library & Information Science at City University London.